bidayatulhidayah/cart-e-smart-trolley/README.md

 *A shopping trolley that follows you like a duckling, scans your shopping as you go, and lets you pay right at the trolley — hands-free shopping with no queues, for everyone.*

-Built by primary school (Year 6) students for robotics competition, coached by their teachers.
-Programmed in Arduino C++ on an ESP32.

 ---

 ## ✨ Features